Handling PBM 404 and 503 errors in adjudication scripts

 session: aiohttp.ClientSession,

-"""Process claims in streaming windows to prevent OOM and maintain throughput."""
+"""Process claims in streaming windows so a 503 spike cannot OOM the worker."""

 async for claim in claim_stream: